-Resurrection University’s Masters of Nursing Program is designed to take your nursing degree to the next level.
+Resurrection University’s Graduate Degree programs are designed to take your nursing career to the next level

-The MSN program at ResU combines the challenge of strong academics with an experienced faculty whose goal is to bring out your full potential in a nurturing environment.
+The Graduate Programs at ResU combine the challenge of strong academics with an experienced faculty whose goal is to bring out your full potential in a nurturing environment.
 We offer majors that are tied to real-world career paths and an educational experience that is recognized and respected by healthcare leaders.
 We also offer a special RN-MSN program that provides even faster development for current RNs.

 As a student in our graduate nursing program, you’ll be prepared for an in-demand career as an advanced generalist or specialist who will care for patients throughout the full spectrum of the health care delivery system.
 You’ll also continue a proud tradition of nursing education excellence that dates back more than a century.